schwallie/CarND-SelfDrivingCar/README.md

 # General data tidbits

 The data I used was from Udacity, as they had a more stable dataset to work with.
 I had issues using my keyboard to get realistic images to train the model with.

+The main thing I noticed with the data was how little the steering angle